kschang77/about-me/README.md

 ```

 To push all the changes to github repo.

+NOTE: I personally use this commit message format

+YYYYMMDD XX  short message here

+YYMMDD is the date, like 20200417 = April 17, 2020

+XX is initials, like I'm "KC"    Though this is technically redundant as each commit is datestamped, but I find it comforting to know I can read the date of each commit at a glance. :D

 9) Verify that all the changes had been uploaded into the repo by going to github and refesh the screen .